Adult Foreign Language Learning

 MISS JONES: I agree.
 It is a lovely day!

-Adults who wish to acquire a new language should start as learners of the simple written language.
 By learning the basic vocabulary and grammar rules, the learner will be able to recognize simple thoughts in text format.
 The written language is easier to learn for the beginners because the symbols (letters, words, phrases, clauses, and sentences) are static.
-As the beginning learners reads the symbols, they can take more time to learn the meaning of those symbols.
+As the beginning learners read the symbols, they can take more time to learn the meaning of those symbols.
 With the written language, the learner chooses the speed at which the message is delivered.
-The learner may read slower or faster, depending on various factors such as complexity of content, level of expertise from the learner.
-On the other hand, with the spoken language, the teacher chooses the speed of delivery of the message.
+The learner may read slower or faster, depending on various factors such as complexity of content, or level of expertise from the learner.
+On the other hand, with the spoken language, the giver chooses the speed of delivery of the message.
 Once the sounds are made, the learners will need to be able to process those sounds and match them to the new assumptions they develop in their studies of the new language.
 If the learners develop the new assumptions through the study of the written language, then they will be more able to learn how to recognize with the ears what they have learned to recognize with the eyes.
-Thus, adults who strive to acquire new language skills should should begin learning the input of the written language.
+Thus, adults who strive to acquire new language skills should begin learning the input of the written language.

 The Input of the New Language

 The language learning process must begin with the alphabet.
 Letters make words, and without words, there is no language.
-While many languages share similar alphabet, most alphabet differ to some degree.
+While many languages share similar alphabets, most alphabets differ to some degree.
 In addition, although the letters may look the same, their actual sounds often differ.
 Thus, the learners will need to develop a basic understanding of phonetics.
 The letters of the alphabet relate to sounds.
 Some languages have letters that correspond to only one sound while others have letters with various sounds.
 The vowels in English, for example, can be open or closed, or long or short.
 In some languages, the stress on a particular syllable is important to the meaning of the word.
 These assumptions of the new language must be learned even at the written-input stage of the learning journey.
-The learner must grasp the relationship of letters, syllables, and words, and stress the sound they will make.
+The learner must grasp the relationship of letters, syllables, and words they will make.
 How words should sound in the mind constituents the study of phonetics.
 This is a mental action performed with the eyes.
 Creating those sounds with the voice box is the practice of pronunciation.
 This is a physical as well as a mental process that will be developed in the output of the spoken language learning experience.
 Nevertheless, the phonics learning process moves the learners into the spoken language level.

 Vocabulary